OptDev/local-data/README.md

 # Optuma Local Data REST Server
-> This is under development and is not ready for use until this note is removed.

 This project allows anyone to connect Optuma to a data service that Optuma does not support directly.
 Because nearly every data source has its own format, there needs to be an interpreter that can speak both the Optuma and data provider language.
 While a complex application can be written to do this, a simple Node server can also be used as the interpreter.